gefoster11/website/content/publication/82/index.md

 # Summary.
 An optional shortened abstract.
 summary: ""

-tags: [Autonomic Nervous System, Circulation]
+tags: ["Autonomic Nervous System", "Circulation"]

 # Display this page in the Featured widget?
 featured: true